eytandomany/MFSPC4/README.md

 __________________________________________________________
 Code: the SPC C code is suitable for Windows, Linux and Mac.

-Makefile can be used to compile on Linux)
+Makefile can be used to compile on Linux.

 Note: You should run the MF version like the Monte-Carlo version here: https://github.com/eytandomany/SPC You can find documentation in the following files: README.PDF and document.pdf.